Lets-code-with-us/.github/profile/README.md

 #### Hello contributers 👋

-We have create this community for students/professionals who love to contribute in open source projects.
+We have created this community for students/professionals who love to contribute in open source projects.

 Things you can do in this community !